Knull: Origin

 Knull is a primordial deity that came into being following the destruction of the sixth iteration of the cosmos.
-He was originally content to drift through "the endless void" until the Celestials arrived and began creating the 7th iteration of cosmos – the Marvel Universe.
-Awakened by the "Light of Creation" and outraged by his kingdom of darkness being despoiled, Knull retaliated by creating All-Black the Necrosword – which he used to eliminate one of the Celestials.
-Seeing this, the other Celestials banished Knull and the severed celestial head deeper into the Void.
-He then used the celestial head to forge the symbiote and combined it with the cosmic energies of the head, which would eventually become Knowhere.
+He was originally content to drift through "the endless void" until the Celestials arrived and began creating the 7th iteration of cosmos–the Marvel Universe.
+The Celestials, aware of the threat Knull might pose, offered him the position of "King in Black" and the responsibility of ensuring stability in their new universe, but upon realizing that the Celestials' "Light of Creation" was slowly despoiling his kingdom of darkness and making him little more than a pawn of the Celestials, Knull retaliated by creating his first symbiote in the form of a large sword, with which he decapitated the Celestial tasked with monitoring him.

+The other Celestials banished Knull and the severed Celestial head deeper into the Void.
+He then used the head to forge All-Black the Necrosword by combining his symbiote sword with extracted cosmic energy from its brain, a process that inadvertently created Knowhere.
 In doing so, he unintentionally gave the symbiotes their weaknesses to high sonic frequencies and fire.
 He created a symbiote armor and, with All-Black, started killing the other deities, until he crash-landed on an unnamed planet where Gorr took All-Black from the incapacitated Knull.

 Knull eventually reawakened and discovered he could bond his living abyss to "lesser creatures" and control their new forms as vessels.
 He created an army of symbiotes with himself in the center of the hive mind and used them to spread across the universe, thus establishing the Symbiote Hive and killing the "light and creation" in the process.
 He continued killing gods, while also enslaving others.
 At some point, he was approached by the time-displaced Silver Surfer who had been weakened after Silver Surfer had created a little star to free a world from Knull's control.
 After a brief fight, Knull was able to bond a symbiote to Silver Surfer, but the latter was saved by Ego, the Living Planet.
 When Knull reached Silver Surfer, he tried to defeat him and re-infect Silver Surfer with his abyss, but Silver Surfer, who had gathered the energy of the cosmos, created a star which was enough to defeat Knull.

 When one dragon-like symbiote arrived on medieval Earth to claim the planet as part of the Symbiote Hive, the young Thor arrived in aid of the Viking villagers and defeated the dragon, which the villagers called "Grendel", causing the connection between Knull and the symbiote hive mind to break.
 The symbiotes that were scattered over the universe, now free from Knull's control, began bonding to benevolent hosts and learning about the Light.
-The symbiotes rebelled against their god and trapped him inside an artificial planet formed of billions of symbiotes, which they called Klyntar — "cage" in their language.
+The symbiotes rebelled against their god and trapped him inside an artificial planet formed of billions of symbiotes, which they called Klyntar—"cage" in their language.